No upcoming events

 What are we doing?

-To make sure that GUIDE is successful, we need to ensure that the survey is relevant to policy makers.
+To make sure that GUIDE is successful, we need to ensure that the survey is useful to policy makers.
 Part of this project focuses on expanding our network and gaining support from institutions and governments that may fund the survey in the future.
 Our aim is to have an approach that balances scientific rigour, policy priorities, and children’s views.
 Our Youth Advisors Board will keep the survey grounded into reality.

 Finally, we are testing the questionnaires we have developed through our previous projects, in order to make sure everything will work well for the launch of the GUIDE survey.
 This is the part of the project where most of the research participants will have a role.